 children in their own home, children and the courts, guardianship, and special services to children.
-Credit Hours: 3 Prerequisite: PSY 201 and other rehabilitative programs.
+Credit Hours: 3 Prerequisite: PSY 201 regulatory activities and administrative responsibility in a democratic society.

 CJ/POL 420 Public Administration

 CJ/PSY 421 Juvenile Delinquency